-- Prep the Filling: warm 1 tablespoon of olive oil in a pan over medium heat.
+- Prep the Filling: Warm 1 tablespoon of olive oil in a pan over medium heat.
 Add the shallot and sauté for 3 minutes, until translucent.
 Then, add in the celery, garlic, and thyme.
-Sauté for an additional minute, then add in the mushrooms and tamari and sauté for 3-5 minutes.
-Finally, add in the cranberries and lentil/rice mixture; cook down for 1-2 minutes, until most of the liquid has evaporated from the pan.
+Sauté for an additional minute, then add in the mushrooms and tamari and sauté for 3 to 5 minutes.
+Finally, add in the cranberries and lentil/rice mixture; cook down for 1 to 2 minutes, until most of the liquid has evaporated from the pan.

-- Roast: once the squash have cooked, remove from the oven and increase the temperature to 375F.
-Evenly divide the lentil “stuffing” among each squash, then return to the oven to bake for an additional 20-25 minutes, until the squash is golden and tender.
+- Roast: Once the squash have cooked, remove from the oven and increase the temperature to 375F.
+Evenly divide the lentil “stuffing” among each squash, then return to the oven to bake for an additional 20 to 25 minutes, until the squash is golden and tender.